-Embedded Accommodation Description Recommendations for Use Print on Demand Paper copies of either passages/stimuli and/ or items are printed for students.
-Must be set in TIDE prior to testing.
-Some students with disabilities may need paper copies of either passages/stimuli and/ or items.
-A very small percentage of students should need this accommodation.
-The use of this accommodation may result in the student needing additional time to complete the assessment.
-Any portion of the test printed during testing must be printed to a secure and known location and all printed material must be collected and securely destroyed in order to protect the security of the test content.
-Streamlined Mode This accommodation displays test content vertically for enhanced accessibility.
-Must be set in TIDE prior to testing.
+Embedded Accommodation Description Recommendations for Use Streamlined mode This accommodation displays test content vertically for enhanced accessibility.
+Must be pre-set in TIDE prior to testing.
 This accommodation may benefit a small number of students who have specific learning and/or reading disabilities in which the text is presented in a vertical format.
 If Streamlined Mode is turned on, it disables the ability to use the split-screen feature.
-Text-to-speech (TTS) (available for items and passages on the ELA and writing tests) Available for grades 3-10 (See Designated Supports for Science, Math, and ELA items) Text is read aloud to the student via embedded text-to-speech technology.
+Text-to-speech (TTS) (for ELA passages) Available for grades 3-10 (See Designated Supports for ELA items, Math items, Science stimuli & items, Writing items & passages) The WY-ALT assessment includes an embedded human reader for all items, passages, and answer choices that must be played for all students.
+The speed of the embedded human reader cannot be adjusted.
+Text is read aloud to the student via embedded text-to-speech technology.
 The student is able to control the speed as well as raise or lower the volume of the voice via volume control.
-See Appendix D: Text-to-Speech, Human Reader/Human Signer Decision-Making Tool Must be set in TIDE prior to testing.
+See Appendix D: Text-to-Speech, Human Reader/Human Signer Decision-Making Tool Must be pre-set in TIDE prior to testing.
 Text-to-speech is available as an accommodation for students whose need is documented in an IEP or 504 Plan.
-ELL students may only receive this accommodation if it is documented in their IEP or 504 Plan.
+EL students may only receive this accommodation if it is documented in their IEP or 504 Plan.
+This support also may be needed by students with reading-related disabilities, or by students who are blind, have low vision, and/or do not have adequate braille skills.
+Teams may also consider adding this accommodation for students with severe anxiety or with severe attention concerns.
 Students who use text-to-speech will need headphones unless tested individually in a separate setting.
+Text-to-speech (TTS) tracking Available for grades 3-10 (See Designated Supports for ELA items, Math items, Science stimuli & items, Writing items & passages Words are highlighted as they are read aloud by the embedded text-to-speech technology.
+Must be pre-set in TIDE prior to testing.
+Students who are struggling readers or have visual impairments may need assistance visually tracking portions of the assessment read aloud.
+This support may also be needed by students with reading related disabilities, students who have visual impairments, students with severe anxiety or attention issues.